huntercfreeman/FluxorExperiments/README.md

 ## Problem Description
 I find Flux can be repetitive when managing multiple instances of the same class as separate states.

+*Peter Morris, the creator of Fluxor, responded to an email email I sent him regarding multiple widget states.
+He designed IStateSelector for this purpose and I will go through and revise my code to make use of it.*

 This is due to the [FeatureState] (in respect to the Fluxor impelementation) being some kind of container.
 An example could be that the [FeatureState] is a Dictionary.

 The Dictionary then looks up the state for a corresponding UI element using a key.